evankalaw/pyp-w1-gw-language-detector/README.md

 'Spanish'
 ```

-Language detection is not magic.
-It's just a matter of counting how many of the most common words in a language are included in certain text.
-If given text contains words of different languages, the detector should return the language that contain most words in given text.
+The most common words in every language are counted in order to find the return value, which is the determined language.
+If given text contains words of different languages, the detector returns the language that contain most words in given text.

-You are responsible of defining the set of the most used words in each of the languages you want to support.
-As a requirement of this group work, we ask you to support at least 3 languages, including: english, spanish and german.

-**Ideas for enhancements in case of extra time:**
-- Solve with regexes (adjusting and/or adding tests might be needed for this)
-- Stats (What word is most common, percentage of languages etc etc)
+- Split function used in order to make user's input into a working list.
+- List then compared to the various lists in the dictionary of languages.
+The current language name and list of words are      accessed with every iteration
+- A for loop checks for any intersections between the two lists, language by language.
+- Checks for the highest amount of words - max is set initially to the count of the the first language.
+- When a new max is found, the global variable that holds the new highest language is modified.
+- The language with the highest count of words is returned.